NYU-robot-learning/kinova-arm-controller-Openteach/README.md

 We need to setup the Kinova SDK before we make the C binaries for the controller.
 You can download the SDK from https://drive.google.com/u/0/uc?id=1UEQAow0XLcVcPCeQfHK9ERBihOCclkJ9&export=download.
 You should be able make the controller binaries and run the controller after this step.

 ## Launching the Controller <a name="launch-controller"></a>
-After installing the Kinova SDK, it is advised to run the `setup.sh` from the [base repository](https://github.com/NYU-robot-learning/DIME-Controllers) to setup the environment.
-But, you can also run catkin_make from the [base](https://github.com/NYU-robot-learning/DIME-Controllers) directory (where you have both - Kinova JACO arm controller and Allegro Hand controller).
+After installing the Kinova SDK,  install this repo within the base controller package and run catkin_make from the [base](https://github.com/NYU-robot-learning/OpenTeach-Controllers) directory (where you have both - Kinova JACO arm controller and Allegro Hand controller).
 Do the following from this directory:
 ```
 cd <base-controller-dir>
 catkin_make